apache/kylin/website/_docs/tutorial/hybrid.md

 since: v2.5.0
 ---

 This tutorial will guide you to create a hybrid model.
-Regarding the concept of hybri, please refer to [this blog](http://kylin.apache.org/blog/2015/09/25/hybrid-model/).
+Regarding the concept of hybrid, please refer to [this blog](http://kylin.apache.org/blog/2015/09/25/hybrid-model/).

 ### I. Create a hybrid model
 One Hybrid model can refer to multiple cubes.